godwinogele/godwinogele/README.md

 Welcome to my GitHub repository!
-I am a data analyst with a passion for extracting valuable insights from data using SQL, Excel, and Power BI.
+I am a data analyst with a passion for extracting valuable insights from data using SQL, SPSS,Excel, and Power BI.
 In this repository, you can find examples of my recent projects and connect with me for collaboration or inquiries.

 # Projects
 To explore my recent data analysis projects, please navigate to the respective project directories.
 Each project directory contains detailed README files with instructions on how to run or access the project files.